Watch for Continued Losses in Shares of Brandywine Rlty (BDN) | Comtex SmarTrend

 Watch for Continued Losses in Shares of Brandywine Rlty (BDN)

-Brandywine Rlty (NYSE:BDN) traded at a new 52-week low today of $10.95.
-So far today approximately 211,000 shares have been exchanged, as compared to an average 30-day volume of 1.9 million shares.
+Brandywine Rlty (NYSE:BDN) traded at a new 52-week low today of $9.52.
+Approximately 376,000 shares have changed hands today, as compared to an average 30-day volume of 1.8 million shares.

 Brandywine Realty Trust is a self-administered, self-managed, and fully integrated real estate investment trust.
 The Company is engaged in the ownership, management, leasing, acquisition, and development of primarily suburban office properties.
 It also owns an interest in and operates a commercial real estate management services company.